stormchaserroleplaying/stormchaserRPG/Classes/Multiclassing/index.md

 | Warrior | Increase your armour proficiency by 1 weight category, 1 martial weapon group |

 You don't receive the class's starting equipment.

+## Spellcasting
+Your capacity for spellcasting depends partly on your combined levels in all your spellcasting classes and partly on your individual levels in those classes.
+Once you have the Spellcasting feature from more than one class, use the rules below.
+If you multiclass but have the Spellcasting feature from only one class, you follow the rules as described in that class.

+### Spells Known and Prepared
+You determine what spells you know and can prepare for each class individually, as if you were a single-classed member of that class.
+For exmple, if you are a disciple/mage with 16 intelligence and 18 wisdom, then you know 3 mage cantrips and 16 mage spells.
+As a disciple, you know 4 disciple cantrips and 18 disciple spells.

+Each spell that you know and prepare is associated with one of your classes, and you use the spellcasting ability of that class when you cast the spell.
+Similarly, a spellcasting focus, such as a holy symbol, can be used only for the spells from the class associated with that focus.

+If a cantrip of yours increases in power after a certain number of talents have been learned, the increase is based on your talents from classes that can learn that cantrip.

+### Spell Points
+You determine your available spell points by adding together all your levels in the disciple and mage classes.
+Use this total to determine your spell slots by consulting the [Spell Points table](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/#spell-points-1).